r-hills/drupal_shell_installation_profile/README.txt

 3. Add an Administrative user to your database (optional)
 4. Edit the settings.php file to reflect your database and Administrative user name

 *** IMPORTANT: This Installation Profile was created and tested in a Windows/XAMPP environment and has not been ported to other platforms (yet).
 They might require additional configuration settings after loggin into the Drupal site.
-(For example, when porting a project from Apple/MAMP to Windows, changes were required to Configuration > File system settings before uploading user account and blog pictures would work.)

 DRUPAL README: